Is it the same as a dietary supplement or not?

 When a Functional Food improves the quality of life, generates maintenance of health or prevents diseases, it could also be called Nutraceutical.
-Also it can be part of a naturopathic program such as a general body detox.
+Also, it can be part of a naturopathic program such as a .

-Those products that are consumed to complement the diet that contain beneficial ingredients for health such as vitamins, minerals, amino acids, extracts and concentrates, metabolites etc. Increasing the daily amount of these substances.
+Those products that are consumed to complement the diet that contains beneficial ingredients for health such as vitamins, minerals, amino acids, extracts and concentrates, metabolites, etc. Increasing the daily amount of these substances.